769 related texts · 24 related myths · Page 1 of 17

 Take the tale of Balak and Balaam.
 It's more than just a simple request to curse a nation.
 It’s a clash of egos, a battle of wills, and a whole lot of ancient magic.
 Ginzberg, in h...

 The story of Balaam and Balak is one wild ride, filled with ego, failed magic, and a divine sense of humor.
-According to Legends of the Jews, when Balaam finally made his way to th...
+In Legends of the Jews, when Balaam finally made his way to the border o...

 The story of Balaam is a strange one, filled with prophecy, curses, and a talking donkey (yes, really!).
 But at its heart, it's a story about choice, and how our actions can either...